 Garages and permanent outbuildings Visually inspected.
 None.
 Outside areas and boundaries Visually inspected.
 The surrounding grounds are generally laid to grass, paving and stone chips.
-There is a timber fenced drying area to the front of the block.
+There is a timber fenced drying area to the rear.

 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 The walls are formed in plastered masonry.

-Elegra including cub floors Conference of compact discountry visually in superior No. Floors including sub floors Surfaces of exposed floors were visually inspected.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring is assumed to be of concrete slabbed construction overlaid with floating timber flooring.
+The flooring is assumed to be of concrete slabbed construction.
 Access to the floors was restricted by the presence of fitted coverings.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The joinery comprises painted softwood finishes with timber panelled internal doors.
-The kitchen is fitted a combination of base and wall mounted units.
-Okimunan kunasta an 18m d Chimney breasts and fireplaces Visually inspected.
+The kitchen is fitted with a combination of base and wall mounted units.

+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-N/A
+None.

 Internal decorations Visually inspected.

 Painted finishes.

 Cellars Visually inspected where there was a safe and purpose-built access.

 None.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meters are switchgear are located within a hallway cabinet.
-0 1 Gas Accessible parts of the system were visually inspected without removing fittings.
+The electricity meter and switchgear are located within a hallway cabinet.

+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 None.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation is a combination of metal and plastic pipework.
-A three piece suite is installed and there is an electric shower over the bath.
-Heating and hat water Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+The plumbing installation is formed in a combination of metal and plastic pipework.
+A three-piece white bathroom suite is installed with an electric shower over the bath.

+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Electric boiler with radiators.
-The wall mounted boiler is located in the largest hall cupboard and heats a series of radiators.
-The boiler also provides the hot water supply via a cylinder located in the largest hall cupboard.
+Heating is by electric storage heaters located in the hall and the living room/dining room.
+Hot water is from an electric immersion heater in the hot water tank in the largest hall cupboard.